artefox1/vanilla-raytracing/README.md

 # Vanilla Shader Raytracing in Minecraft 1.21
-Credit to [Godlander](https://github.com/Godlander/raytracing) and d for the concept of passing core values into post shaders
+Credit to [Godlander](https://github.com/Godlander/raytracing) and d for the concept of passing core values into post shaders.
+Scroll down below for the extended credits.

 https://github.com/user-attachments/assets/00238f7b-3979-4010-99d2-4dcd30760003